carloscabo/URL-aliases-chrome-extension/README.md

 - Import aliases (from previously exported JSON)
 - Filter aliases to quickly find what you need

+## Privacy

+- All data is stored locally in your browser.
+- No personal information is collected.
+- No data is sent to external servers.
+- No analytics or tracking services are used.

 ## Installation

 1. Download the source code